nicolerg/resources/scg_primer.md

 module load miniconda/3
 python some_python_script.py # this is the process I want to run with the sbatch script
 ```
 Then submit the job using `sbatch test_sbatch.sh`.

+Note that `--cpus-per-task` is equivalent to the number of processes running in parallel.

 ### `nih_s10` NIH Supercomputer
 This system has its own partition.
 You can run jobs with many CPUs and lots of memory, and it also has Nvidia GPUs for CUDA-accelerated software (typically deep learning or molecular dynamics).
 While it is free to use, it is very busy so it usually has a long wait time, and it frequently suffers from extended downtime due to hardware instability.